trovu/trovu/Content-policy.md

 ### Avoid common words

-Many users use Trovu with a [default keyword](https://github.com/trovu/trovu.github.io/wiki/Advanced-settings-&-personal-shortcuts#default-keyword): They can enter any query, and if it's not matched with a shortcut, they default keyword will be used – often it refers to Google.
+Many users use Trovu with a [default keyword](https://github.com/trovu/trovu.github.io/wiki/Advanced-settings-&-personal-shortcuts#default-keyword): They can enter any query, and if it's not matched with a shortcut, the default keyword will be used – often it refers to Google.

-Thus, such users often perform their Google searches with out `g` – because it will be applied automatically if not shortcut is found.
+Thus, such users often perform their Google searches without `g` – because it will be applied automatically if not shortcut is found.

 However, if there *is* a shortcut with a keyword `apple` or `app`, this breaks.